Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Methods

-We assimilate the proxies included in the PAGES2k~\citep{PAGESConsortium2017} and CoralHydro2k~\citep{Walter2023} databases, and add the Palmyra coral record from \citet{Dee2020}.
-Duplicates are removed based on time resolution, geographical location, and time series correlations.
+We assimilate proxies included in the PAGES2k~\citep{PAGESConsortium2017} and CoralHydro2k~\citep{Walter2023} databases, and add the Palmyra coral record from \citet{Dee2020}.
+Proxy types that are likely not temperature-sensitive are removed from PAGES2k.
+This includes moisture-sensitive TRW proxies, defined as correlating more strongly with local drought conditions~\citep{Dai2004} than temperatures.
+All coral proxies from PAGES2k are removed to avoid duplicates with CoralHydro2k, and duplicates of the \citet{Dee2020} record are removed from CoralHydro2k.
+For paired Sr/Ca--$\delta^{18}$O proxies in CoralHydro2k, we only use the Sr/Ca proxy, which is not confounded by salinity.
+We also remove data from Central Pacific coral $\delta^{18}$O proxies after 1970 since they may be affected by a salinity anomaly~\citep{Tierney2015}.

 We average all subseasonal proxies to seasonal resolution, and remove proxies that have a time resolution longer than one year since we cannot assimilate them easily.
-Proxies are excluded if their overlap with the instrumental period is too short ($<$ 25 years) or their calibration correlation is too low ($<$ 0.05).
-The resulting proxy network comprises 647 records, most of which derive from tree rings (64\%) and corals (28\%; Fig.~S2).

-The proxy network is relatively sparse before around 1500.
-In fact, there are less than 10 seasonally resolved proxies before 1650.
-Importantly, we are still able to reconstruct the seasonal climate since annual proxies are sensitive to certain seasons, and the LIM propagates information to proxy-sparse seasons.
+Proxies are excluded if their overlap with the calibration period is too short ($<$ 25 years), their calibration correlation is too low ($< 0.10$), or their error autocorrelation is too high ($> 0.90$; errors are assumed uncorrelated in time in the Kalman filter).
+The resulting proxy network comprises 382 records, most of which derive from tree rings (58\%) and corals (30\%).
+The proxies have broad spatial coverage, but few are located in the ocean interior, particularly outside the tropics (Fig.~S5).
+The proxy network becomes increasingly sparse toward the beginning of the last millennium, and there are only four seasonally resolved proxies before 1500.
+Importantly, since annual proxies are sensitive to specific seasons, and the LIM propagates information through proxy-sparse seasons, the algorithm yields seasonal climate information even when there are no seasonal proxies.